Find Trade Colleges

 All About Insurance Policy Processing Clerks

-Example of Insurance Policy Processing Clerk Job Process applications for, changes to, reinstatement of, and cancellation of insurance policies.
+Insurance Policy Processing Clerk Job Description Process applications for, changes to, reinstatement of, and cancellation of insurance policies.
 Duties include reviewing insurance applications to ensure that all questions have been answered, compiling data on insurance policy changes, changing policy records to conform to insured party’s specifications, compiling data on lapsed insurance policies to determine automatic reinstatement according to company policies, canceling insurance policies as requested by agents, and verifying the accuracy of insurance company records.

-Insurance Policy Processing Clerk Responsibilities
+Daily Life Of an Insurance Policy Processing Clerk

 • Compose business correspondence for supervisors, managers, and professionals.